Table Of Contents

 Both ECS and EKS charge based on the resources your workload consumes, so you’re paying for the EC2 instances that run ECS Tasks or EKS Kubernetes pods.

-You can run EKS on the AWS cloud with Fargate or Amazon EC2 (or on-premises using AWS OutPosts).
+You can run EKS on the AWS cloud with Fargate or Amazon EC2 (or on-premises using AWS Outposts).
 Amazon EKS pricing depends on the deployment option you choose.
 Here’s how.

 Pricing for Amazon EKS with Amazon EC2